Filszu/habit-tracker/readme.md

 [Kaizen Steps](https://kaizensteps.vercel.app/)

 ## 📌 About
-Kaizen Steps is a habit-tracking and self-improvement platform designed to help users develop positive habits through incremental progress.
+Kaizen Steps is a beautiful designed habit-tracking and self-improvement platform designed to help users develop positive habits through incremental progress.
 The app integrates daily habit tracking, templates, stats visualization, and productivity-enhancing features like the Pomodoro timer with motivational quotes.

 ![About Kaizen](https://kaizensteps.vercel.app/imgs/ss/about_kaizen.png)